rahulcode2023/ai-ml-data-science-projects/README.md

-# data-science-ai-ml-projects
-# 📚 Course Projects Portfolio
+# 📚 AI&ML and Data-Science Projects Portfolio
 *Post Graduate Program in Artificial Intelligence and Machine Learning: Business Applications*
 *By Rahul Ganbote*

 ---

 ## 🗞️ Article Categorization
-**Course:** Introduction to Natural Language Processing
+**Course:** Introduction to Natural Language Processing and LLM

 **Description:**
 Developed an article categorization system to classify articles into labels such as Sports, Business, Politics, and more.